masenf/kf7hvm-com/_posts/2020-09-11-ham2mon-multi-channel-scanner.md

 title: ham2mon multi-channel scanner on macOS
 ---

-This setup allows for the automatic capture, archive, and playback of narrowband FM signals.
+This setup allows for the automatic simultaneous capture of multiple narrowband FM signals.
+The ham2mon-gui enables easy archiving and playback of captured files.
 Primarily I'm using it to listen to every 2 meter repeater within hearing distance to my home QTH of Longview, WA.